-Called the "friendliest town in Ontario," Ridgetown locals enjoy all that small-town life has to offer, like friendly neighbours and a strong sense of community.
+Called the "friendliest town in Ontario," Ridgetown is home to 2,797 people.
+Locals enjoy all that small-town life has to offer, like friendly neighbours and a strong sense of community.
 The town is known for its charming Victorian architecture and stunning rural landscapes.
 Its natural beauty is enhanced by the many local gardens maintained by members of the town's Horticultural Society.

-Located in Chatham-Kent's agricultural heartland, Ridgetown and area is home to large-scale farmers, homesteads, and locals who enjoy sampling local produce at the Ridgetown Farmers Market.
+Located in Chatham-Kent's agricultural heartland, Ridgetown and the surrounding area is home to large-scale farmers, homesteads, Blacksmith & Tin U-Cut tree farm, and the Ridgetown Farmers' Market.
 Learn more about the homesteading lifestyle with Snobelen Homestead.
 The community is also home to the Ridgetown Campus of the University of Guelph which welcomes students from across Canada and abroad every fall.
 Ridgetown Campus is a leader in applied agriculture and environmental research.
 The school offers a variety of post-secondary diploma and certificate programs in agriculture, horticulture, environmental management and veterinary technology.
-It benefits from several partnerships with innovative agricultural technology research groups, including the Centre of Agricultural Renewable Energy (CARES), the Southwestern Ontario Bioproducts Innovation Network, and the Ag Business Centre.
+It benefits from several partnerships with innovative agricultural technology research groups, including the Centre of Agricultural Renewable Energy (CARES) and the Ag Business Centre.

 The town is also home to manufacturing firms such as KSR International and Martinrea Fabco.
 The turbines of the Talbot Wind Farms and nearby solar farms are also evidence of the region's emerging green energy industry.